waku-org/docs.waku.org/docs/guides/js-waku/use-waku-react.md

 ## Install the Dependencies

-First, set up a project using any [production-grade React framework](https://react.dev/learn/start-a-new-react-project) or use an existing React application.
+First, set up a project using any [production-grade React framework](https://react.dev/learn/start-a-new-react-project) or an existing React application.
 For this guide, we will create a boilerplate using [ViteJS](https://vitejs.dev/guide/):

 ```mdx-code-block
 import Tabs from '@theme/Tabs';